DFS Big Game Profiles: Wide Receiver

 Defining A Top Daily Fantasy Wide Receiver

-Average Stat Line of Top-Six FanDuel Wide Receiver
+Average Stat Line of Top-Eight FanDuel Wide Receiver

-Average Stat Line of Top-Six DraftKings Wide Receiver
+Average Stat Line of Top-Eight DraftKings Wide Receiver

-How to Choose a Wide Receiver in DFS That Will Have a Big Game
+How to Choose a Big Game DFS Wide Receiver

-Being able to identify a wide receiver on the winning team has been somewhat significant when searching for big game players in recent years, while home/away splits and Vegas lines offered little insight as to when a receiver might have a huge fantasy day.
+Being able to identify a wide receiver on the winning team or home team has been somewhat significant when searching for big game players in recent years, but the percentages don't suggest that it's a must.
 Implied point total, which is often referenced when discussing possible big games, may actually be a stat that owners want to ignore altogether when targeting receivers, as the majority of big games came from WRs on teams projected to have a low team total (below 24 points).

 Catches, yards, and touchdowns are obviously the drivers in big games for wide outs, but the subtle differences between hit rates for each stat highlight the scoring differences between FanDuel and DraftKings and illustrate why a slightly different approach should be taken on each site when rostering the position in large-field tournaments.